Alternating Current (AC)

 Poles

-The magnetic poles set up inside an electric machine by the placement and connection of the windings.
+The magnetic poles set up inside an electrical machine by the placement and connection of the windings.

 Power